 Hey, It's That Sound!: Quite a few sound effects were recycled from Barry-Enright series- the Tic-Tac-Dough "category reveal" noise was used for the home viewer puzzle hint, the noise heard when the Number Jumbler stopped was previous used on The Joker's Wild as a "spin start" noise in the bonus round, and the "wrong code" noise was used as a "zero" noise in the bonus round of Play The Percentages.

 Keep Circulating the Tapes: Except for a week of reruns in December 1985 (the first week of the series), no Rayburn episodes have been rerun, partly because he wanted it as such.
 About 48 of his 65 shows circulate among collectors, while some of Joe Farago's episodes were rerun by CBN Cable (what is currently Freeform) in late 1986.
 (Ironically, Fox, who owned that network from 1998 to 2001, currently holds the rights to it, as the distributor, Blair Entertainment was a subsidiary of Storer Comunications, which was absorbed into New World Communications, which was in turn acquired by Fox in 1997.)

 Missing Episode: Gene's tenure.
 The most common explanation is because he was extremely dissatisfied with how he was treated by Kline & Friends and refused to talk about his experiences on Bank during interviews near the end of his life.
 As a result, you likely won't be seeing Rayburn's tenure again outside YouTube (unless Rayburn's death and Fox's acquisition of the Blair library have rendered it void).

-Prop Recycling: It appears that the Numbler Jumbler monitor was recycled from the 1982 21 pilot's bonus game; the orange walls used in the front game, meanwhile, came from the set of Hot Potato.
+Prop Recycling: The Numbler Jumbler monitor was recycled from the 1982 21 pilot's bonus game; the orange walls used in the front game, meanwhile, came from the set of Hot Potato.